subinacls/JSMeter/README.md

 CSharp Meterpreter Stager build by Cn33liz and embedded within JavaScript using DotNetToJScript from James Forshaw https://github.com/tyranid/DotNetToJScript

-This Stager should work on x86 as well as x64
+This Stager should run on x86 as well as x64

 ```
 Usage: